Cartels

 Price fixing

 Two or more competing companies agree among themselves what their products or services should cost and in that way standardise prices for customers.
 This may involve e.g. agreements on uniform price increases, uniform discounts, or an agreement that prevents the parties from offering discounts.
-Price fixing can manifest itself in the following ways:
+Price fixing can, for example, manifest itself in the following way:

-- Prices generally rise at all providers for no obvious reason such as increases in raw material prices etc.
+- Prices generally rise among all providers for no obvious reason such as increases in raw material prices etc.

 Market-sharing agreements

 Two or more companies agree to share the market between them and not be active in each other's areas.
-This may be a geographical division, a division by customer categories etc. Market-sharing agreements can manifest themselves in the following ways:
+This may be a geographical division, a division by customer categories etc. Market-sharing agreements can, for example, manifest themselves in the following way:

 - A company outside the local area declines to perform a contract even if there is no obvious commercial reason for this.